apotheon/fossgit/README.md

 ## Roadmap

+* Add autovivifying functionality for a local Git mirror.
+* Add autovivifying functionality for GitHub and GitLab remotes.
 * Add more tests.
 * Change defaults for v2.0, perhaps.
 * Incorporate this functionality into FossRec, a more comprehensive tool.